 Automated Risk Reports

-Finally, for top-level reporting, automation becomes the most crucial aspect of a cyber risk assessment tool.
+Finally, for top-level reporting, automation becomes the most crucial aspect of a cyber risk management and assessment tool.
 Cybersecurity teams can waste countless hours generating reports to show progress to remediation and relay existing risks to business-side leaders.
 Where speed was the vital aspect for the dashboard level, the automatic creation of security assessments can reduce unnecessary team hours and redirect those efforts to remediation.

 The value of this cybersecurity tool is that platforms can create reports that never existed before in an organization - in the case of CyberStrong, the Executive Risk report is something new to most organizations but saves cybersecurity teams massive volumes of time.
 Business orientated reports help bridge the gap that many organizations face today between technical and business leaders.
 With a more integrated approach, organizations must find a way to bridge that gap.